iomete/iom-docs/blog/2022-10-04-data-governace.md

 ---
-title: Building data stack for governed data
+title: Data Governance in 2023
 description: Get to know how data governance can improve your business operations.
 Find out its main benefits, objectives, and best practices today!
 slug: /data-governance-for-modern-data-stack
 authors: aytan